ReactiveDrop/developer.reactivedrop.com/packaging.md

 Campaigns are collections of missions that are not otherwise visible in the mission chooser with a VDF file located in `resource/campaigns`.

-The file should have a `.txt` extension and have a unique name, but the name doesn't need to match anything else in your addon.
+The file should have a `.txt` extension and have a unique name, but the name doesn't need to match anything else in your add-on.

 ```vdf
 "GAME"